 - Switch to the Layers tab, then click the Plot Layers button and select Used On.
 Note that mechanical layers may be enabled, these are not normally Gerbered on their own.
 Instead they are often included if they hold detail that is required on other layers, for example an alignment location marker that is required on every Gerber file.
 In this case the Mechanical Layer options on the right side of the dialog are used to include that detail with another layer.
 Disable any mechanical layers that were enabled in the Layers to Plot section of the dialog.

 - Click on the Advanced tab of the dialog.
 Confirm that the Position on Film option is set to Reference to relative origin.
-Note: the NC drill file must always be configured to use the same Position on Film settings as the Gerber files, otherwise the drill locations will not match the pad locations!
+Note: the NC drill file must always be configured to use the same: Units, Format and Position on Film settings as the Gerber files, otherwise the drill locations will not match the pad locations!

 - Click OK to accept the other default settings and close the Gerber Setup dialog.